zac-olds/wrapper/README.md

 #### PostMVP

+- Replace cigar list, new review, and search buttons with drop down hamburger menu
 - Add second API
 - Add a "buy now" button
 - Add CigarList page based on the author who submitted the review